stevenharman/stevenharman.net-octopress/source/_posts/2012-10-02-bag-of-methods-module-and-grep-driven-development.markdown

   <dt><a id='bomm'>BOMM</a> <em>|bäm|</em> <i>(abbreviation)</i></dt>
   <dd>Bag of Methods Module</dd>
   <dd>An anti-pattern for "sharing behavior" or "separating concerns" of an
   object.
-In practice such module often contain code that is related in name or function, but lacking a cohesive purpose.
+In practice such modules often contain code that is related in name or function, but lacking a cohesive purpose.
 See also: <em><a href='#gdd' title='Grep-driven Development'>GDD</a></em>.
   </dd>